ajsaucier/eleventy-netlify-boilerplate/pages/pdfs.md

 ---
 ## Converting a Source Document to PDF

 The best way to make an accessible PDF is to start with an accessible source document and [convert that document to a tagged PDF (external link)](https://webaim.org/techniques/acrobat/converting#word).
-Making a document accessible using Acrobat is a more difficult and unreliable method.
+Making a document accessible using Adobe Acrobat Pro is a more difficult and unreliable method.

-**Note:** Though a PDF can be made more accessible using the tools provided by Adobe Acrobat, the process itself is not accessible.
+**Note:** Though a PDF can be made more accessible using the tools provided by Adobe Acrobat Pro, the process itself is not accessible.
 Adobe needs to put more focus on this.

 ## Making a PDF Accessible Using Adobe Acrobat